EqualifyEverything/equalify-csv-formatter/README.md

-## Equalify Bulk Scanner
+## Equalify Bulk Importer
-This is a bulk scanner we're building, while making WordPress accessible.
+This is a bulk importer we're building, while making WordPress accessible.

 I see no reason for additional documentation, unless you think there is?